Canon G15 vs SX420

-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the G15 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G15 was succeeded by the Canon G16.
+Both the G15 and the SX420 have been discontinued, but can regularly be found used on eBay.
+The G15 was replaced by the Canon G16, while the SX420 was followed by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon G15 or the Canon SX420 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon PowerShot G15:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better jpgs: Has a more modern image processing engine (DIGIC 5 vs DIGIC 4+).

 - Better video: Provides higher definition movie capture (1080/24p vs 720/25p).

 - Easier framing: Has an optical viewfinder for image composition and settings control.